k636174/website/contents/docs/install/15.03/en/index.md

     # yum install hatohol-web

-### Dependent packages
+### Building dependent packages
 The following packages are installed by the above commands.

-- Provided packages from repository of CentOS
+- Packages provided from repository of CentOS
     - glib2
     - libsoup
     - sqlite